 I know that this is obvious, but when your students have learnt the new words or phrases you need to get them to use them.
 Not just reusing the words or phrases in the answers in a set exercise, but getting the students to use them in their own words.
-Make sure that they try to use them in a conversation or role play with other students, or write their own sentences or essay with them.
+Make sure that they try to use them in a conversation or role play with other students, or write their own sentences with them.

 Also, make sure they pronounce the word or phrase correctly.